MachineLemonade/docs/v0.10/ee-overview.md

 ## Airflow Deployment Components

+When you create an Airflow deployment in Astronomer, the following components are installed:

 * [Scheduler](https://airflow.apache.org/scheduler.html) - Used to schedule Airflow DAGs and tasks.
 This process parses DAGs, determines dependencies and decides when DAGs should run and when tasks are ready to be scheduled.
 Tasks are sent to the celery task queue to be processed by Airflow workers
 * [Webserver](https://airflow.apache.org/ui.html) - Airflow’s web UI used to view DAGs, Connections, variables, logs etc.
 * [pgBouncer](https://pgbouncer.github.io/) - Provides connection pooling for Postgres.
 This helps prevent the Airflow database from being overwhelmed by too many connections.